melodyhappy/Grounded-SAM-2/README.md

 # add more modifications by zhaoyu
 features:
-- Modifying code to track new targets in non-initial frames while retaining historical frame information.
-The official code discards historical information when tracking new targets in non-initial frames.
+- **Modifying code to track new targets in non-initial frames while retaining historical frame information.** The official code discards historical information when tracking new targets in non-initial frames.
 Objects that appear in historical frames but not in the current frame will be discarded and will no longer be tracked subsequently.

 - **grounded_sam2_tracking_for_normal_video.py** is suitable for normally continuous videos with slow-moving camera and object, **grounded_sam2_tracking_for_fast_video.py** is suitable for scenarios where the camera moves quickly and the continuity of video frames is poor.
 The main logical difference between the two is: how to confirm which objects in the current frame are newly appeared.

 - The original code only supports input from offline videos; it now supports online video input.

 - By modifying the input image size, the speed has been increased by 30%.
 The official size is 1024; the code supports both 1024 and 512.
+You can use the parameter input_image_size to switch.

 - Other parameter descriptions: detection_step is the frame interval for grounding-dino detection.

-- If you only want to track the objects in the initial frame, you can directly use the official code.
-The usage instructions are as follows
+- **If you only want to track the objects in the initial frame, you can directly use the official code.
+The usage instructions are as follows**

 # **🔥 Project Highlight**